netux/BeatSaber-BeatmapPlayCount-Quest/README.md

 ### Dependencies

-This mod relies Lapiz and QuestUI (install automatically when you sync changes in BMBF).
+This mod relies Lapiz, QuestUI and ConditionalDependencies.
+These dependencies should install automatically when you sync changes in BMBF.

 ## Data location